-Learn to decline less important tasks, whether attending an event, shopping, or helping out someone on your team.
+- Declining Less Important Tasks: Learn to decline less important tasks, whether attending an event, shopping, or helping out someone on your team.
 Practice declining less vital stuff to accomplish your goals, and once your main priorities are finished, you can then move on to helping others.

-Time-killing distractions are everywhere around us, from our mobile devices to our TV screens.
+- Avoid Time Killers: Time-killing distractions are everywhere around us, from our mobile devices to our TV screens.
 To be effective with your task management, you must avoid wasting work hours on these devices.
 One effective strategy is budgeting distraction time and scheduling your breaks.

-Balance your performance.
+- Balance: Balance your performance.
 Plan small tasks and then move to bigger ones.
 Don’t tire yourself to pursue more and more.
 Instead, make sure you accomplish some achievable tasks before jumping into a big new project.

-You might think multitasking is friendly, but it is not.
+- Avoid Multitasking: You might think multitasking is friendly, but it is not.
 Most people think they are great at multitasking, but in reality, they waste time on multiple tasks and put in half the effort.
 You should plan things accordingly and complete them one by one and not all at once.

-It is hard to be busy and work 24/7.
+- Intervals: It is hard to be busy and work 24/7.
 We, humans, tend to take intervals to enjoy our surroundings.
 The same goes for task management.
 Take options that include breaks and times that you can dedicate to yourself.

 We have discussed every nitty-gritty detail about task management.
 It is still a go-to approach for many people struggling to complete their personal and private tasks along with high productivity and efficiency.